awsdocs/aws-data-exchange-user-guide/doc_source/what-is.md

 As an existing provider, you can access AWS Data Exchange through the following options:
 + Directly through the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange) \(**Publish data**\)
 + Programmatically using the following APIs:
-  + **AWS Data Exchange API** – Use theAPI operations to create, view, update, and delete data sets and revisions\.
+  + **AWS Data Exchange API** – Use the API operations to create, view, update, and delete data sets and revisions\.
 You can also use these API operations to import and export assets to and from those revisions\.
 For more information, see the [AWS Data Exchange API Reference](https://docs.aws.amazon.com/data-exchange/latest/apireference)\.
   + **AWS Marketplace Catalog API** – Use the API operations to view and update products on AWS Data Exchange and AWS Marketplace\.
 For more information, see the [AWS Marketplace Catalog API Reference](https://docs.aws.amazon.com/marketplace-catalog/latest/api-reference/catalog-api-user-guide.html)\.

 ## Pricing<a name="pricing"></a>